-Moving office is no mean feat! and we should know; we’ve conducted many of them, large and small, over the years.
-We know not every commercial move will run perfectly, but we’ve a formula to give your self the best chance of that effortless office move.
+Moving offices is no mean feat!
+We should know; we’ve conducted many of them, large and small, over the years.
+We know that not every commercial move will run perfectly.
+Given this, at The Removal and Delivery Company, we have an effective formula which will guarantee the best chance of an effortless office move.

-Here are our top five considerations when moving office:
+Here are our top five considerations when moving offices:

 1. Think about minimising potential down time

-Sometimes it is inevitable you will have some form of disruption to your business when moving offices or relocating.
+Encountering some form of disruption to your business when moving offices or relocating, can be ultimately inevitable.
 However, we’ve found that working around your business schedule can help greatly to reduce disruption.

 2. Fail to plan, plan to fail.

-That old cliche rings very true when it comes to moving your business to a new location.
+This old cliche rings very true when it comes to moving your business to a new location.
 Planning is key!
-Your business should not be moved in an adhoc fashion – executing a well thought out plan brings with it so many benefits.
+Your business should not be moved in an impromptu fashion.
+Executing a well thought out plan brings with it so many benefits.

 Find a removal company that assigns a dedicated account manager to your move.
 This account manager should visit your existing and new premises, he/she should take inventory, and produce a workable schedule.
 This account manger is your point of contact, he/she is responsible for your successful move.

 3. Office disassembly & assembly